 - 5 large garlic cloves

-- 1 cup of extra virgin olive oil quality counts!
+- 1 cup good quality extra virgin olive oil

 Instructions